 Necklaces, Hairpins and Swimming Costumes – Edita Schubert’s Early Pop Experiments

 A bright orange bikini lies casually tossed onto a chequered multicolored bedspread, the bed facing a lush garden, visible through a yellow doorframe.
 The flung bikini suggests a relaxed summer’s day, perhaps a holiday, filled with beach lounging and exciting evenings out.
 Although absent from the scene, the bikini-owner is easy to imagine: a young woman, just back from an afternoon swim, hurrying off for a quick shower before her evening outing.
-This is a collage entitled Sketch by Edita Schubert (1972), one of her earliest works depicting simple everyday objects and focusing on small moments of everyday life.
-Sketch is a collage of several paintings, depicting an almost coherent scene which could be a still from a film.
+This is a collage entitled Sketch by Edita Schubert (1972), one of her earliest works depicting simple everyday objects and focusing on small moments of daily life.
+Sketch is a collage of several paintings, creating an almost coherent scene which could be a still from a film.

-In another painting of the same period, entitled Summer Dress (1974), a bright yellow dress rests on a green patterned bedspread, complete with a long white necklace, an evening outfit neatly laid out, likely waiting for the same young woman to put it on.
-Schubert’s other paintings from this era feature similar iconography - Chanel and Molinex lipstick cases, plastic hairpins in primary colours, a pink and silver bracelet on a bright blue background, Kandit sweets wrappers - a popular Yugoslav confectionary - and salt and pepper shakers.
-Despite the absence of a figure in most of her early paintings, With their nod to Pop and hyperrealism, these early paintings offer a window into a modern young Yugoslav woman’s life in 1970s, a subtle critique of the newly developed consumer mindset, at a time when the notion of lifestyle was only beginning to be formed, with the proliferation international magazines, adverts, media and films becoming available in the country.
+In another painting from the same period, entitled Summer Dress (1974), a bright yellow dress rests on a green patterned bedspread, complete with a long white necklace, an evening outfit neatly laid out, likely waiting for the same young woman to put it on.
+Schubert’s other works from this era feature similar iconography - Chanel and Molinex lipstick cases, plastic hairpins in primary colours, a pink and silver bracelet on a bright blue background, Kandit sweets wrappers - a popular Yugoslav confectionary - and salt and pepper shakers.
+Despite the absence of a figure in most of her early paintings, with their nod to Pop and hyperrealism, these early works offer a window into a modern young Yugoslav woman’s life in 1970s.
+Schubert’s is a subtle critique, as I will show, of the newly developed consumer mindset, at a time when the notion of lifestyle was only beginning to be formed, with the proliferation international magazines, adverts, media and films becoming available in the country.

-The scale of these paintings, measuring over one meter, gives the objects a new importance., just like consumer culture tends to take over our lives.
-Schubert’s choice of subject and her experiments with scale, texture, colour and pattern speak of her urge to challenge convention, to burst out of the confines of academic painting, removed from everyday life, that she had been taught at the art academy, and to leave behind traditional art materials.
+The scale of these paintings, measuring over one meter wide, gives the objects a new importance, just like consumer culture tends to dominate our lives.
+Schubert’s choice of subject and her experiments with scale, texture, colour and pattern speak of her urge to challenge convention, to burst out of the confines of academic painting, removed from everyday life, that she had been taught at the Academy of Fine Arts, and to leave behind traditional art materials.

-Painting consumer objects blown up to large proportions may not have been an unusual gesture for Western artists at this time, but in Yugoslavia, they were a strong statement.
-The very choice to paint these mundane and unremarkable objects, reveals a rebellious spirit, one which would soon enough break out of the canvas and transcend the discipline of painting.
+Painting consumer objects blown up to large proportions may not have been an unusual gesture for Western artists at this time, given Pop Art’s obsession with kitsch, gloss, plastics and brands.
+But in socialist Yugoslavia, they were a strong statement.
+The very choice to paint these mundane and unremarkable objects, reveals a rebellious spirit, set to challenge the dictum of abstraction, embraced in the country’s depoliticized dominant mode that was socialist aestheticism.
+Schubert’s early works, despite their saccharine subject matter, demonstrate the artist’s scream of frustration with the confines and rules of academic painting, revealing a desire to experiment with new materials, subject matter, approaches and techniques that would later go on to become the foundation of her rich cross-media career.

 A Knife Instead of a Brush – When the Canvas Gets on your Nerves